container based virtualization

 How does VXLAN work?

 VXLAN uses tunneling to encapsulate Layer 2 Ethernet frames within IP packets.
-A unique 24-bit segment ID identifies each VXLAN network, the VXLAN Network Identifier (VNI).
+A unique 24-bit segment ID, the VXLAN Network Identifier (VNI), identifies each VXLAN network.
 The source VM encapsulates the original Ethernet frame with a VXLAN header, including the VNI.
 The encapsulated packet is then sent over the physical IP network to the destination VM and decapsulated to retrieve the original Ethernet frame.

 Analysis:

 Notice below that it is running a ping from desktop 0 to desktop 1.
-The IP addresses assigned to this host are in the 10.0.0.1 and 10.0.0.2.
-First, notice that the ping is booming, and when I do a packet capture on the links Gi1 connected to Leaf A, we see the encapsulation of the ICMP echo request and reply.
+The IP addresses assigned to this host are 10.0.0.1 and 10.0.0.2.
+First, notice that the ping is booming.
+When I do a packet capture on the links Gi1 connected to Leaf A, we see the encapsulation of the ICMP echo request and reply.

 Everything is encapsulated into UDP port 1024.
 In my configurations of Leaf A and Leaf B, I explicitly set the VXLAN port to 1024.